Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Introduction

 \section{Introduction}

-Science maps are a form of visualization that provides a content overview of a collection of academic documents.
+Science maps are a form of visualization that provide a content overview of a collection of academic documents.
 They are typically used for literature analysis \cite{zitt2015meso}, field delimitation, research policy, and enhanced document browsing \cite{bascur2023academic}.
-A typical practice to create science maps is first to create a network of academic documents where the links are an aspect of the documents (e.g. bibliographic metadata), then to cluster together the documents that are well connected, and finally to summarize the contents of these clusters.
+A typical practice for creating science maps is first to create a network of academic documents where the links are an aspect of the documents (e.g. bibliographic metadata), then to cluster together the documents that are well connected, and finally to summarize the contents of these clusters.
 In other words, the map is a set of clusters that emerge from document connections, and what a cluster represents is inferred from its documents.
+Similar visualization approaches have also been applied to other large–scale knowledge sources, such as Wikipedia \cite{holloway2007analyzing}, while science maps tend to focus on academic production.
+Science maps originated as a method for visualizing the structure of science production \cite{borner2003visualizing,boyack2005mapping}, and have since also been used for field delimitation and information retrieval.
+For a comprehensive overview of science mapping and its methodological foundations, we refer to Thijs \cite{thijs2019science}.